Microsoft 365 Price Increase 2026: New Business Pricing and What to Do

 Currently on Business Standard, not adding Copilot → Evaluate the Premium upgrade.
 The gap narrowed from $9.50 to $8/seat.
 Audit your current third-party security spend — if you're paying for MFA enforcement, MDM, or endpoint protection separately, Premium may already cost less than your current Standard + tools combination.

 If you're still evaluating whether M365 is the right platform for your team at all, our Google Workspace vs Microsoft 365 comparison covers that decision separately.
+If the renewal has triggered a broader platform review — particularly around privacy and vendor concentration — see our Proton Workspace vs Microsoft 365 comparison.
 This article assumes you're committed to the Microsoft ecosystem and choosing between tiers within it.

 What to Do Before Your Next Renewal